basiljs/basiljs.github.io/reference/shape/ellipse.md

 layout: entry
 title: ellipse
 codetitle: 'ellipse(x, y, w, h)'
 description: 'Draws an ellipse (oval) in the display window.
 An ellipse with an equal width and height is a circle.
-The first two parameters set the location, the third sets the width, and the fourth sets the height.'
+The first two parameters set the location, the third sets the width, and the fourth sets the height.
+If no height is specified, the value of width is used for both the width and height.
+If a negative height or width is specified, the absolute value is taken.
+The origin may be changed with the ellipseMode() function.'
 category: Shape
 subcategory: Primitives
 returns: